r1pk/filmtab/server/README.md

   }
   ```

 - `video::request_progress` - requests current video progress.
-This event requires at least one client except the one who sent it to be connected to the room.
+This event requires at least one client except the one who sent it to be connected to the room otherwise it will be ignored.
   Accepts empty object.

   ```javascript